apauley/sudoku-in-erlang/README.txt

 To try it out, simply run the sudoku script:
 $ ./sudoku

+The solution for file.txt will be saved as file.out in your current directory.

 You will need to have Erlang installed with escript in your path.

 To only run the tests: